10th Annual Farm and Food Leadership Conference

 Participants should expect to gain proficiency in: the cooperative business model and how cooperatives incorporate here in Texas; creating a business plan; accessing capital for start-up and growth; and simple effective strategies to help independent entrepreneurs work together.
 Participants will also have an opportunity to explore their own ideas for collaborative business – and perhaps discover new collaborators – in a peer group.

 Spend the morning learning about regenerative agriculture.
 You can focus on crops (led by Steve Diver) or livestock production (led by Howard Vlieger and Don Davis).
+In the crops session, you will learn about optimizing an organic crop production system with an emphasis on market farming.
+Topics will include weed management, soil fertility, and the latest approaches that improve soil biology and health.
 In the livestock session, you will learn about soil health, animal health & nutrition, rotational grazing, and the places that it’s worth spending money on livestock production.
 The session will include information on both 100% grass-fed and grain-supplemented operations, both small and large.

 Spend the afternoon learning about marketing from 5th-generation rancher Ron Freeman, sharing the program that has been successful for his ranch.
 Learn to market a way of life, not just simply a product.
 Guest speaker Alan Lewis of Natural Grocers will discuss specific issues when marketing to grocery stores.